Skip to main content

 • 5 Stocks Swing accounts

-Once called to Real Prop, traders may hold:
+Once transitioned to Real Prop, traders may hold:

 • Up to 3 Futures Real Prop accounts

-Payout requests can be submitted once per month when the account is profitable.
+• Payout requests can be submitted once per month when the account is profitable and all payout conditions are met.

 Did this answer your question?